-The settlement is Greenland’s travel hub.
-It’s here that aeroplanes from all over the world take off and land, while it’s also from Kangerlussuaq that small aircraft buzz around like industrious bees, transporting people and goods to and from other towns.
+The settlement is Greenland's navel.
+This is where the planes from the big world land and take off, and it is also from Kangerlussuaq, the small planes buzz like bees when transporting people and goods to and from the cities.

 From base to settlement

-Kangerlussuaq was established as a base by the American Air Force in 1941.
-Today it’s a busy airport and active village which offers plenty of opportunity to get close to Mother Nature.
+Kangerlussuaq was established as a base by the US Air Force in 1941.
+Today it is a busy airport and an active settlement with built-in opportunities to get close to nature.